-Table 6 The Inner Harbour sample locations: counts of the species or taxa making up each of the maintaxonomic groups and the percentages of community represented by each group.
+Table 6 The Inner Harbour sample locations: counts of the species or taxa making up each of the main taxonomic groups and the percentages of community represented by each group.

-Figure 11 The inner Harbour sample locations: community diversity expressed as mean counts of eleven major taxonomic groups based on the data shown in Table 6 above
+Figure 12 The inner Harbour sample locations: community diversity expressed as mean counts of eleven major taxonomic groups based on the data shown in Table 6 above

-Table 7 and Figure 12 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
+Table 7 and Figure 13 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
 Mean counts for the number of species found in Amphipoda and Polycheata groups are shown along with the calculated standard deviation across the five replicate samples for each the Inner Harbour sample locations.

-The sampling error or variance observed could be described as normal and what would be expected for this type of survey with some exceptions.
+The sampling error or variance observed is what could be expected for this type of survey with some exceptions.
 Sample locations T11C, T11D, T11E and T11F had low counts for the Amphipoda group and standard deviation values near or exceeding these mean count values.
 This resulted from a number of zero counts recorded across the replicate samples.
 Sample location T11F also a low mean count and high standard deviation for Polycheate worms, again this was the result of recording numerous zero counts across the replicate samples.
-These high sample errors for the T11 locations are an indication that the taxa groups concerned are in low abundance and not reliably counted in a quantitative sense by the volume and level of sampling that was undertaken in this survey.

-Sample locations T5A T7A Т7В T8A T8B Т9В T9C T11C T11D T11E T11F Polycheata group count 78.6 250 29.2 84.8 66.0 59.8 22.2 19.2 103 30.6 4.6 Polycheata group std.dev.
+Sample locations T5A T7A T7B T8A T8B T9B T9C T11C T11D T11E T11F Polycheata group count 78.6 250 29.2 84.8 66.0 59.8 22.2 19.2 103 30.6 4.6 Polycheata group std.dev.
 39.0 94.6 19.8 21.4 37.0 36.4 14.5 12.6 59.2 17.4 7.1 Amphipoda group count 105 70.8 4.4 22.2 14.2 15.6 3.2 2.6 12.6 2.8 1.4 Amphipoda group std.dev.
 58.6 50.6 1.9 10.4 4.5 7.2 1.3 2.7 10.5 2.4 1.9

-Table 7 The Inner Harbour sample locations: sampling variation expressed as standard deviation of thespecies counts calculated across the five replicate samples for each sample location at the taxa group level.Group counts are mean values of the sum of the group counts.
+Table 7 The Inner Harbour sample locations: sampling variation expressed as standard deviation of the species counts calculated across the five replicate samples for each sample location at the taxa group level.
+Group counts are mean values of the sum of the group counts.

-Figure 12 The Inner Harbour sample locations: sampling variation, graphic presentation of the data shown in Table 7 above.
+Figure 13 The Inner Harbour sample locations: sampling variation, graphic presentation of the data shown in Table 7 above.
 Sampling variation is expressed as standard deviation values (error bars) calculated across the five replicate samples for each sample location at the taxa group level.
 Group counts are mean values of the sum of the group counts.